jambolo/advent_of_code_2023/README.md

 ### Day 16

 Trivial.
 Took the chance to organize, refactor and clean up some code.
 I decided to use a stack instead of a recursive implementation.
 Recursive code is generally harder to read and debug.

+### Day 17

+Ok, A* in Rust.
+Let's see how difficult it is to do.

+#### Part 1
+Implementing a simple A* turned out to be a challenge because in a typical implmentation, the nodes are static and contain the f and g values and the priority queue entries maintain links to their associated nodes.
+That causes issues with mutability and lifetimes, the two things that Rust is extremely picky about.
+In the end, I stored all state about the nodes in the priority queue elements.
+That was neccessary anyway because the pathfinding for the problem is convoluted.
+Also, the information I can get from static storage is not necessary for solving this problem.

+In general, while A* is the optimal general pathfinding solution, it has implementation issues.

+1. Elements in the priority queue must be removed, replaced or changed.
+That operation is generally not supported by priority queues, which generally assume that entries are immutable and inaccessible until they reach the front of the queue.

+2. Node states are updated, making optimizations such as caching and parallelization perilous.
+This is where an implementation in Rust encounters difficulties.